-15. See the bulbs at the Flower market
+15. See the bulbs at the Amsterdam flower market

-Very touristy, but nice is the flower market (bloemenmarkt) located on boats.
+Very touristy, but if you are looking for free stuff to do in Amsterdam, the Amsterdam flower market is still a must.
+Themarket (bloemenmarkt) is located on boats.
 The old market dates back to the times the flowers and bulbs were actually delivered by boat.
 Now, cars have taken that job, but the boats remain.

 16. Go to cultural park of Wester Gas Factory

 For more free stuff to do in Amsterdam, walk or bike down the lovely Haarlemmerstraat to the Westerpark and further down to the Westergasfabriek.
 The Westergasfabriek is the former site of a coal processing plant that provided gas to light up the city from the 19th century till the early 60s.
 The attractive industrial buildings have been renovated and transformed to host restaurants, clubs and a movie theatre.
 Creative undertakers reside in the historic buildings and in summer and winter festivals, performances and exhibitions take place.